johnandrea/dna-multi-match/README.md

 --show-each

-Allow intermediate match results for each tester will be printed to std-err.
+Allow intermediate match results for each tester to be printed to std-err.

 --orientation=direction